Do These 10 Things to Stay Safe on Winter Roads [Infographic]

 Have the right tires in the right condition.

-If you live somewhere where storms can bring a foot or two of snow at once, you should definitely be running winter tires, not all-season tires.
+If you live somewhere where storms can bring a foot or two of snow at once, you should definitely be running snow tires, not all-season tires.
 (Find out how to choose snow tires.)
 Before the snow starts falling, get your air pressure checked and make sure your tire tread’s in the proper condition.

 Keep a snow shovel in your vehicle.

 Not only will this come in handy for you, but you may also be a hero to those who are caught unprepared.
 (Speaking of preparedness, here’s a winter safety kit checklist of other items to keep in your car so you’re ready for pretty much any winter road condition.)

 Before You Turn Your Vehicle On